Snowy Mountain (Fire Tower)

 Halloween Hike

 The background: This was my final hike of the 2020 season in the Adirondacks, and the last day of my fall-cation.
 It also happened to be the last day of October – AKA Halloween!
-Ely and I decided to continue our fire tower hiking and settled on Snowy for this brisk autumn Saturday (yes, snowy was snowy this day!)
+My hiking partner and I decided to continue our fire tower hiking and settled on Snowy for this brisk autumn Saturday (yes, snowy was snowy this day!)
 This trail is certainly one of the more challenging fire tower hikes and can be comparable to a shorter High Peak with steep and unforgiving terrain.
 You will gain over 2,000 feet of elevation during your trek to the summit!

 Getting there: Tucked in the West Canada Lake Wilderness, you’re looking at an hour drive from Lake George, or an hour and 40-minutes from Lake Placid.
 Set your GPS to the town of Indian Lake on NY-28.
 On the corner with the Stewart’s Shop, turn onto Sabael Road (NY-30 S) and in about 7 miles, a decent-sized parking area pull-off will be to your left.
 In 3- season weather, your vehicle should have no problems as this is a paved road.
 As usual, you probably won’t have cell service until you start to gain elevation.